GSS-Cogs/gss-data-docs/architecture/homelessness/mhclgroughsleeping.md

 Add Nationality column with value All

-All data should be joined together in 1 dataset with the nam **MHCLG Rough Sleeping in England**
+All data should be joined together in 1 dataset with the name

+**MHCLG Rough Sleeping in England**